 The New Testament’s Great Respect for Marriage

 The New Testament highly respects marriage.
-Someone that follows Jesus is only permitted to marry one woman.
+Someone that follows Isa is only permitted to marry one woman.
 Divorce is restricted to cases of adultery or physical harm.
 The New Testament sees marriage as each partner giving themselves fully to each other.
 So much that they are spiritually considered as “one flesh.”
-This teaching of Jesus can be found in Matthew 19:5-6.
+This teaching of Isa can be found in Matthew 19:5-6.

-The above reference from the New Testament emphasizes that Jesus gives himself for those who give themselves fully to him.
-Jesus gives us a model for marriage.
-In order to have a happy and successful home, we need to receive the security and love that Jesus offers each of us.
+The above reference from the New Testament emphasizes that Isa gives himself for those who give themselves fully to him.
+Isa gives us a model for marriage.
+In order to have a happy and successful home, we need to receive the security and love that Isa offers each of us.

 SOME QUESTIONS FOR THE COMMENT SECTION BELOW